Skip to content

 Tip:

-Use 2–3 drops and pat gently—don't rub!
+Use 2–3 drops and gently pat—avoid rubbing!

-6. Moisturiser
+5. Moisturiser

-For dry skin: Go for rich creams.
+For dry skin: Opt for rich creams.
+For oily skin: Choose lightweight moisturizers.

-7. Face Oil
+6. Face Oil

 Note:

-8. Sunscreen (AM Only)
+7. Sunscreen (AM Only)

-Choose a broad-spectrum SPF 40 or higher.
+Select a broad-spectrum SPF of 40 or higher.

-Never skip sunscreen, even on cloudy days.
+Never skip sunscreen, even on overcast days.

 Cleanser → Toner → Gel (optional) → Serum → Moisturiser → Face Oil (optional) → Sunscreen (AM only).

-2. Can I layer multiple serums?
+2. Is it okay to layer multiple serums?

 Not necessarily.
-Lightweight oils like jojoba or rosehip can balance oil production and hydrate without clogging pores.
+Lightweight oils like jojoba or rosehip can help balance oil production and hydrate without clogging pores.

-Master the Art of Skincare Layering
+Master the Skill of Skincare Layering

 References